V4siliy/llm-sandbox-on-steroids/README.md

-# llm-sandbox-on-steroids
+# 🔥 LLM Sandbox on Steroids 🔥

-🔥 [WIP] LLM Sandbox on Steroids 🔥
+> Work in progress

-Let's put Obsidian aside and gather all my notes and progress in one public place
+Let's put Obsidian aside and gather all my notes and education progress in one public place

 - My Prompts lives [here](prompts%2FREADME.md)